3scale-labs/3scale_ws_api_for_dotnet/README.md

 Service Token Support
 =====================

 Instead of using a provider_key to authenticate against 3scale, you can use a service_token instead.
+You can read more about the different API keys available to access the 3scale APIs from our [terminology page](https://support.3scale.net/docs/terminology)

 In this case you should use the following constructor to initialise the Api and pass in the service token with the other parameters, e.g

 ```csharp
 // import the 3scale library into your code